 This review may be compact, but that’s not a reflection of how I feel about this player.
-In fact this is my all time favourite CD player, with a solid second place for the Wadia 861.
+In fact, this is my all-time favorite CD player, with a solid second place for the Wadia 861.
 A proper review was just never written because I knew early on that this player was here to stay and I always thought that I’d write a review later.

-Above: the green-coloured board is not the Arlon board and there never was a 390 (non-S version), so this must be the 39.
-But somehow I still doubt that.
-If anyone can confirm this do please contact me.
+Above: the green-colored board is not the Arlon board and there never was a 390 (non-S version), so this must be the 39.

-Above: the beige-coloured board is the prized Arlon version used as standard in the 390S
+Above: the beige-colored board is the celebrated Arlon version used as standard in the 390S

-The 390S has a high quality analog volume control that can be switched in- and out of circuit.
+The 390S has a high-quality analog volume control that can be switched in- and out of circuit.
 Unlike other volume controls on CD players, the 390S’ variable level should not be set to 100 for unity, rather somewhere around 63.
 Importantly, while I am no fan of connecting CD players directly to power amplifiers, the 390S is the best CD player that I have yet heard when connected as such.
 Unlike CD players with digital volume controls, the sound is always highly resolving, even at very low levels.
-However, switching the varible volume control in circuit changes the sound.
-On the fixed setting the player sounds very smooth, tonally rich and full and quite relaxed, but on variable, the tonality becomes thinner and the whole sound is tighter, less free-flowing.
-My advice therefore is to not use the volume control if a preamp is already in place.
+However, switching the variable volume control in circuit changes the sound.
+On the fixed setting, the player sounds very smooth, tonally rich and full and quite relaxed, but on variable, the tonality becomes thinner and the whole sound is tighter, less free-flowing.
+My advice, therefore, is to not use the volume control if a preamp is already in place.